realderekstevens/derekstevens.net/etc/install-guide.md

-### Step-by-Step Setup Guide for Hugo Site with Hugo-Book Theme on Debian 13
+### Step-by-Step Website/Email Server Setup Guide for Hugo Site with Hugo-Book Theme on Debian 13

+This guide walks you through setting up a Hugo website with the Hugo Book theme on a fresh Debian 13 (Trixie) VPS hosted by Cloudzy, serving content at derekstevens.net and www.derekstevens.net, with email at mail.derekstevens.net and www.mail.derekstevens.net.
+The site is designed for transcribing historical newspapers, with content structured as derekstevens.net/YYYY/MM/DD/page_1.
+It uses Nginx, Postfix/Dovecot for email, and GitHub for content management.

 This guide is how I setup my server; It assumes you have just provisioned a fresh Debian 13 VPS on Cloudzy and are logged in as the root user via SSH.